 There are different tools and mechanisms for scaling applications and provisioning resources in Kubernetes.
 Kubernetes’s native horizontal and vertical pod autoscaling (HPA and VPA) handle scaling at the application level.
 However when it comes to the infrastructure layer, Kubernetes doesn’t carry out infrastructure scaling itself.
 Instead, there are multiple tools and mechanisms for handling scaling of resources at the infrastructure level.

-In this article, we’ll explore two infrastructure autoscaling tools for Kubernetes — Ocean by Spot and open source Cluster Autoscaler.
-We’ll provide an overview of:
+In this article, we’ll explore two solutions that address infrastructure scaling automation for Kubernetes — Ocean by Spot and the open source Cluster Autoscaler.
+We’ll cover:

 - What Ocean is and how it works

-- How Ocean and Cluster Autoscaler compare
+- How Ocean and Cluster Autoscaler compares

-Leveraging pod-driven auto scaling, Ocean dynamically allocates compute infrastructure based on container requirements.
-It’s designed to work in such a way that pods and workloads can take advantage of the underlying capabilities of cloud compute infrastructure such as pricing, lifecycle, performance, and availability without having to know anything about it.
+Leveraging pod-driven auto scaling, Ocean dynamically allocates compute infrastructure based on container requirements (documented in their YML config files), such as memory, CPU, disks and networking limitations.
+It’s designed to work in such a way that pods and workloads can take advantage of the underlying capabilities of cloud compute infrastructure such as pricing model, lifecycle, performance, and availability without having to know anything about them.

 Ocean provides users with a number of features that enhance their ability to effectively and efficiently manage their container cluster resources, including the following: